 You don’t have to suffer the hot weather or spend too much on your electric bill to keep your house comfortably cool, especially during the summer.
 A few investments are needed to make your home summer-ready.
 We spoke with the experts who shared different ideas on how to keep your house cool during the hot season.

 Here are the top 26 ways to keep your house cool during summer, according to the pros:

 1. Insulate Your Attic

-April Palomino, Realtor, Coldwell Banker Residential Real Estate
+April Palomino, Real Estate Agent, Coldwell Banker Residential Real Estate

 One thing homeowners can do to make their house more energy efficient is putting in good attic insulation.
 Investing in having good insulation installed will help prevent the transfer of heat between the attic and your living space in the summer and prevent your warm air from rising into the attic during the winter.
 A well-insulated attic can reduce heating and cooling costs up to 50 percent because you will not have the extended “on” cycles by your AC or furnace systems trying to maintain temperature.
 If the homeowner ever does decide to sell their home, they can see between 102 percent and 116.5 percent return on investment by having an insulated attic space, so this is a win-win in the long run.
 On average, the cost of adding good insulation to your attic space is around $1,300, or the average of around $1 per square foot.

 2. Keep All Windows & Doors Properly Sealed

 Henry Angeli III, Real Estate Investor & Owner, Henry Buys Homes LLC

 You can keep your house cooler (or warmer in the winter) if all windows and doors are properly sealed.
 An energy audit can be done (sometimes for free) by local utility companies by using thermal imaging equipment to detect where heating/cooling losses are occurring—whether it is at doors, windows, or even walls where insulation may be missing.